 take care of creating the image and maintaining the social status of the school;

-to introduce high technologies in management processes.
+introduce high technologies into management processes.

-Similar Documents
+Similar documents

 abstract, added 02/01/2014